Find it fast Open

 Special Education Child Find Notice

 Under federal and state special education regulations, Hopkinton Public Schools has a duty to locate, identify, refer, evaluate and, if eligible, provide a free, appropriate public education to students with disabilities who reside in the town of Hopkinton.
-For parents or guardians of children ages 3-21 years of age who have a disability or developmental delay, and who would like more information, please contact Dr. Karen Zaleski, Director of Student Services and Child Find Coordinator, at 508.497.9850.
+For parents or guardians of children ages 3-21 years of age who have a disability or developmental delay, and who would like more information, please contact Abigail Hanscom, Director of Student Services and Child Find Coordinator, at 508.497.9850.